Sead Hasanefendić: Coaching career

 Subsequently, he was the coach of RK Celje, BM Granollers and finally VfL Gummersbach between 2002 and 2004.
-At the same time he was also the coach of the Bosnian national team.
+At the same time he was also the coach of the Bosnia national team.

-Then in 2004, he became for the first time coach of the Tunisian national team with the objective of the 2005 World Men's Handball Championship organized at home.
+Then in 2004, he became for the first time coach of the Tunisia national team with the objective of the 2005 World Men's Handball Championship organized at home.
 The selection ended undefeated in the group stages and thus qualified for the semi-finals where they lose to Spain, the future world champion.
 Beaten by France in the bronze medal match, Tunisia finished in 4th place, the best result of a non-European nation at the time.
 He then remained at the head of the selection with which he won the 2006 African Men's Handball Championship.
 However, these two good results were not confirmed: Tunisia finished 11th in the 2007 World Men's Handball Championship, failed to qualify its team for the Beijing 2008 Olympics and lost in the 2008 African Men's Handball Championship final against Egypt after leading 4 goals at halftime.

 In July 2008, he announced that he was leaving Tunisia for the German club VfL Gummersbach, which he had already coached between 2002 and 2004.
 In three seasons, he won three European cups: the EHF Cup in 2009 and two Cups in 2010 and 2011.

-On July 7, 2013, he returned to head the Tunisian national team for the next 3 seasons.
+On 7 July 2013 he returned to head the Tunisian national team for the next 3 seasons.
 However, at the 2014 African Men's Handball Championship, Tunisia lost its title to the host country, Algeria, without however calling into question its mandate as head of the Tunisian team.

 In 2017, the Algerian Handball Federation announced that Hasanefendić will take the lead of the Algerian national team for the 2018 African Nations Championship, but an agreement is not finally reached between the two parties10.
 In 2018 he was appointed coach of the German club ThSV Eisenach, former club of the German Championship relegated to the 3rd division.